 Session Proposals.
 The program committee encourages members to collaborate on proposals for 90-minute sessions of three papers.
 Each paper is 20 minutes long, followed by 10 minutes for discussion.
 Session organizers are responsible for submitting a 350-word summary abstract followed by the individual paper abstracts.
 The summary abstract may suggest respondents or session chair if appropriate, but should not include the names of the session participants.
 Sessions will be accepted or rejected as a group.
 Maximum length for summary and each individual proposal: 350 words.

 Workshops.
 The program committee encourages workshops whose formats include but are not limited to sessions combining performance and scholarship; collections of short position papers; and discussions of publications or creative works.
 Educators, artists, and curators, for example, may lead interactive workshops to emphasize challenges and possibilities of music scholarship, performance, and activism.
 Proposals should list participants and outline the session format.
 Maximum proposal length: 500 words.

 Roundtables.
 This format provides a space for participants to engage in dialogue with each other and the audience.
 Proposals should identify participants and outline the session format.
 Roundtables might include forums with scholars, community activists, artists, public officials; conversations among performing artists, curators, and educators about aesthetic and expressive innovations or the challenges of developing public cultures in diverse communities.
-This format might be particularly well suited to creating linkages with local communities in Minneapolis or its environs.
 Maximum proposal length: 500 words.